Soccer-Derby fined 100,000 pounds for accounting irregularities | Sports-Games

 Soccer-Derby fined 100,000 pounds for accounting irregularities

-Derby ended last season one point above the relegation zone, while Wycombe was relegated to League One along with Rotherham United and Sheffield Wednesday.
+Wayne Rooney's Derby side finished last season one point above the relegation zone, while third-bottom Wycombe was relegated to League One along with Rotherham United and Sheffield Wednesday.
+"The club disputes that a points deduction at any time is appropriate and disputes that it is lawful for the EFL to seek to impose one retrospectively, altering the final league placings after the season has already finished," Derby added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)